 - 1. Ongoing response to the public health emergency stemming from the COVID-19 pandemic. - 2.
-Emergency response, recovery, and restoration efforts as a result of historic wildfire seasons in calendar years 2020 and 2021. - 3.
+Emergency response, recovery, and restoration efforts in response to historic wildfire seasons in calendar years 2020 and 2021. - 3.
 An ongoing housing and homelessness crisis exacerbated by the pandemic. - 4.
 Drought conditions impacting much of the state. - 5.
 Federal requirements related to Medicaid enrollment. - 6.
-Oregon's unique kicker law, which requires a refund to taxpayers of income tax collected once certain triggers are met.

 Despite the many competing priorities for funding, the state also experienced growth in its General Fund revenues.
-This growth has allowed the state to make additional investments in education spending for fiscal years 2022 and 2023.
-Due to necessary expenditures in other areas of the state budget, as listed above, the increase in education investments is less apparent when compared to overall state spending.
+This growth allowed the state to make additional investments in education spending for fiscal year 2023.
+Due to necessary expenditures in other areas of the state budget, as listed above, the increase in education investments is less apparent when compared only to overall General Fund spending.
+The State of Oregon remains committed to whole-child investments, including housing, behavioral support and access to mental health and health care, as well as education.